raytiley/raytiley.github.com/_posts/2015-02-21-fun-with-components.markdown

 categories: emberjs components helpers
 ---

 It is a week before I head off to EmberConf and I'm sitting in a bar thinking it is about time I start sharing some of the knowledge I steal from the very friendly folks in #emberjs.
-The past few weeks I've spent working on redoing our scheduling interface, porting some ASP.NET webforms to ember.
+The past few weeks I've been working on our scheduling interface, porting some ASP.NET webforms to ember.
 During this process I've run into multiple situations where I need to make a choice about what `component` to render.

 Before [PR 10093](https://github.com/emberjs/ember.js/pull/10093) I would have likely done this with some pretty ugly, but totally functional `if` helpers like so.